Giraffe piano

 The giraffe piano is a type of an upright piano that has a "long-necked" appearance due to a narrow, but tall, upright case, essentially a grand piano set up vertically.
 The design had been invented in Austria around 1805 and was manufactured throughout the first half of the 19th century.
 This "monstrosity" eventually evolved into the modern upright piano ("pianino").
-Two closely related instruments, similar in construction, but different in shape, are called the pyramid piano and the lyre piano.
+Two closely related instruments, similar in construction, but different in shape, are called the pyramid piano and the lyre piano (see the History section below).

 Invention

 Modern sources credit the invention of the Giraffe piano to Martin Seuffert, although a dispute about the authorship was already ongoing in 1811, with Seuffert accused of falsely representing himself as an inventor:

 Seuffert himself at the time acknowledged collaboration with Wachtl and Bleyer, although denied Bleyer's claims:

 Design

-The narrow end of the instrument was frequently capped by a large scroll imitating giraffe's head, space next to it was frequently used for the display shelves.
+The narrow end of the instrument was frequently capped by a large scroll resembling giraffe's head.
+Alternatively, the space on the side was used for the display shelves.
+The enclosed shelves produced a boxy look, resulting in the appellation "cabinet piano" (not to be confused with the more modern cabinet grand).
 The pianos mostly used the German action with hammers below the keys and typically had four pedals.
 Until the turn of the 19th century, the pin block was placed above the keyboard, so the cases had to be quite tall.
 Moving the pin block to the top of the frame and sloping the string plane cleared the path to the modern upright piano design – and eventually ended the era of the 19th century upright grand pianos.